Chert

 I taught fly-fishing schools in the Owens River Valley near Mammoth Lakes and walked past large amounts of Obsidian for years before realizing what it was.
 Then I started picking up knappable pieces.
 Obsidian is obvious once its cracked open but a lot of times just looks like somewhat pitted rock.
 It was everywhere on the ranch were we taught schools because the Owens River Valley is actually a caldera.
 That means it had a massive magma field under it and as volcanic action pushed the white Mountains up on the Northeast side, the surface sank down where the magma field had been and created the Owens River Valley.
 So there were bits and pieces of obsidian everywhere because Obsidian is formed from lava that cools quickly.

-My wife and my brother both gave me a bunch of manure about moving my 100-lb "box of rocks" with me when we moved from Virginia to Washington state.
+My wife and my brother both gave me a bunch of crap about moving my 100-lb "box of rocks" with me when we moved from Virginia to Washington state.
 Of course I had carried a 2½ boxes of rocks from California to Vermont and about 1¾ boxes from Vermont to Virginia when I was transferred there.
 I was actually down to just one box coming to Washington, which I thought was pretty good.

 If you got that in Berks County, I was born in the Palmerton Hospital, and lived in Tamaqua.
 I wish I had known!